SFH-Foundation/sfhfoundation/docs/books/talks-interviews-courses/refinement-character.md

+---
-title: Refinement of Character: Friday Discourses
+title: Refinement of Character - Friday Discourses

-description:
+description: These discourses present a comprehensive and complete package of essentials regarding the self and its emergence, and of the interplay between the ego and the soul.
+image: books/talks-interviews-courses/img/refinement-character.jpg
+---

 # Refinement of Character: Friday Discourses